langchain-ai/ambient-agent-101/README.md

-# ambient-agent-101
-Learn about the fundamentals of LangGraph through building an ambient email agent

-Ambient Agent 101
 Welcome to Ambient Agent 101!

-Introduction
+## Introduction
 In this session, you will learn about the fundamentals of LangGraph through one of our notebooks.
 It builds up to an ["ambient"](https://blog.langchain.dev/introducing-ambient-agents/) agent that can manage your email with connection to the Gmail API.
-It's grouped into 4 sections, each with a notebook and accompanying code in the `src/email_assistant` directory.
-These section build from the basics of agents, to agent evaluation, to human-in-the-loop, and finally to memory.
-These all come together in an agent that you can deploy, and the principles can be applied to other agents across a wide range of tasks.
+It's grouped into 4 sections in the notebook in `notebooks` , with accompanying code in the `src/email_assistant` directory.
+These section build from the basics of agents, to human-in-the-loop, and finally to memory.
+These all come together in an agent that we will deploy and evaluate, and the principles can be applied to other agents across a wide range of tasks.

 This is a condensed version of LangChain Academy, and is intended to be run in a session with a LangChain engineer.
 If you're interested in going into more depth, or working through a tutorial on your own, check out LangChain Academy here!
 LangChain Academy has helpful pre-recorded videos from one of our LangChain engineers.